Library

 Oceanostics.FlowDiagnostics.QVelocityGradientTensorInvariant

-— MethodQVelocityGradientTensorInvariant(model; location)
+— MethodQVelocityGradientTensorInvariant(model; loc)

 Calculate the value of the Q